 How to get rid of ladybugs: home remedy

 This might be surprising to hear, but the best home remedy for ladybugs in your home is the best vacuum cleaner.
 Vacuuming up the ladybugs in your house will not harm them – as long as you empty out the vacuum straight away outside.
 It's easy and quick and there's no mess.
 After you've relocated your ladybugs outside, it's a good idea to give the area they inhabited a thorough clean to discourage them from returning.
+You may even want to use a handheld vac to ensure that you don't end up crushing them by accident.

 You may have seen diatomaceous earth recommended as a remedy for ladybugs, and it is effective, but be aware that this method will kill the ladybugs.
 Srebnik reminds us that 'typically, no one wants to harm Ladybugs since they are a beneficial insect rather than a true pest!'
 So, we don't recommend using diatomaceous earth or any other pesticide, natural or chemical.